SAP-archive/cloud-cf-furnitureshop-documentation/Exercise-04-Order-New-Items/README.md

     Click on Save.

-    The *Check Connection* might incorrectly that your backend system cannot be reached.
-You can ignore this error.
+    At this point, pressing the ***Check Connection*** button will incorrectly state that your backend system cannot be reached.
+Please ignore this error.

 [Top](#top)